Azrieli College of Engineering Jerusalem: Overview

 High-tech enterprises in Jerusalem have been warning of a severe shortage of technological manpower.
 To fill that gap, Azrieli College of Engineering Jerusalem coordinates its academic programs with the local high-tech industry.
 The college offers undergraduate (Bachelor of Science, B.Sc.) degrees in software engineering, industrial management engineering, electronic engineering, advanced materials engineers, Pharmaceutical engineering (cooperation with TEVA), mechanical engineering, as well as a graduate (Master of Science, M.Sc.) in software engineering and a pre-academic preparatory program to prepare prospective students for acceptance into and success in the college's engineering departments.

 History

-Plans to establish the college were announced on December 25, 1996, by Ehud Olmert, then Mayor of Jerusalem, Minister of Education Zevulun Hammer, and Professor Amnon Pazi, then Chairman of the budgeting and planning committee of the council for higher education.
-Delegates of the Jerusalem Municipality sit on the Board of Governors and the Executive Board.
+The college was established on the foundations of the professional 'Bezeq College' (opened in 1951).
+After Bezeq's decision to shut down its vocational training in the 1990s, Ehud Olmert, then Mayor of Jerusalem, joined forces with Minister of Education Zevulun Hammer, and Professor Amnon Pazi, then chairman of the budgeting and planning committee of the council for higher education, to open a new vocational college in Jerusalem.

+Plans to establish the college were announced on December 25, 1996, and approved in 1998.

+In 2013 the college was renamed the Azrieli College of Engineering Jerusalem, following a large endowment by David Azrieli.

+In 2017 the college moved into its current location, an 18-story building designed and built for this purpose.

+Delegates of the Jerusalem Municipality sit on the Board of Governors and the executive board.